2nd West Virginia Cavalry Regiment: Battle of Waynesboro

 Two federal cavalry divisions encountered the remnants of General Early's army at Waynesboro, Virginia, on March 2.
-Most of Early's army was killed or captured, although Early evaded capture.
+Most of Early's army was killed or captured, although Early escaped.
 Custer's division did the fighting.
 His 1st Brigade dismounted and attacked as infantry, then the 3rd Brigade charged and cut off over half of Early's force—which forced that portion of the rebels to surrender.
 All of Early's headquarters equipment was captured, as were 11 pieces of artillery.
 The 2nd West Virginia Cavalry captured 200 wagons loaded with supplies that were supposed to be sent to Lee's Army of Northern Virginia.
 Early's army was eliminated from the war.